nirmal-jack/quicksightaws/README.md

 step 12: give the URL and choose connect. step 13: give visualize.
-step14: click create and the data gets set up.
+step14: click create and the data gets set up. step 15: drag and drop the colum brand inside the graph. step 16: now to arrange the brands in ascending order, we can see which brands are the most popular, click on brands on the graph>> sort options>> ascending